 Some sites can even send runners to county courts to dig out undigitized local records, although you will usually have to pay a little more for their premium service to get this.

 Running a background check on yourself is really easy and surprisingly quick to do.
 The best background checking sites can generate detailed reports in no more than a few minutes.

 The hardest part of the process is choosing the best background checking sites to use.
 There are hundreds available but performances vary significantly.

 Fortunately, we can help there too.
 We have been testing all the top background checking sites to see which are best at generated detailed and accurate criminal records data.
 As a result, we are now in a position to be able to recommend the top three sites for you to use:

 BeenVerified is the best public background checking on the market right now.
 Its record at finding accurate data is unsurpassed and its speeds are very impressive too.
-BeenVerified will seek out all criminal records, arrest details, driving records, and much more.
+BeenVerified will seek out all criminal records, driving records, and much more.
 Its results are amazing and in our tests, it revealed results even we weren’t expecting to see.

 The data BeenVerified produces is displayed in a well-designed and easy-to-read report.
 You can also manage all your searches with ease of their intuitive desktop dashboard or their superb mobile apps for iOS and Android devices.

 Subscription prices start at $22.86 per month or $14.86 per month for a three-month package.
 This guarantees that nothing will be missed and every criminal record will be found.
 It still represents terrific value for money and if it helps you enlist in the military will be worth every cent.

 Instant CheckMate is fast, very fast.
 If you want to access your records quickly, they are the best choice.
 This site will turn around a background check in a matter of moments.
 Furthermore, it is impressively accurate too, meaning you are not just getting fast data, you are getting the right data.